 Among the most important features the recording time is certainly the most interesting.
-The capacious internal memory allows the recording of long phrases that can be stored in 99 memory locations.
+The capacious internal memory allows the recording of long phrases that can be stored in 99 patches.

 Inputs and outputs

-Stereo inputs and outputs for the maximum flexibility.
-It can be interfaced with stereo effects devices, amps, mixers and recorders.
+Stereo, for the maximum flexibility.
+It can be interfaced with effects devices, amps, mixers and recorders.
 It depends on your equipment.
 However, the interoperability is guaranteed.

 The Auto Record function

-The auto recording feature cannot lack in a modern device.
-It starts the recording when a signal is received.
+It cannot lack in a modern device.
+It starts when a signal is received.
 Obviously, this signal can be your guitar, another instrument or, for example, a CD Player.

 The rhythm guide

 A good looper must provide a rhythm guide and the RC-3 doesn't disappoint.
 10 rhythms for the most common musical genres: Blues, Rock, Pop and more.
-Obviously, it features a control for the volume of the rhythm guide and a control for the tempo, that can be set also via tap tempo.
+Obviously, it features a control for the volume and one for the tempo, that can be set also via tap tempo.
 In addition it allows the adjusting of the time signature.